ZezeSheep/Link-Shortener/README.md

-# Encurtador de links
+# Link Shortener
- Encurtador de links usando Spring Boot
+ This is an API of a Link Shortener.
+It was developed using Java and Spring Boot framework.